Flatness Guided Test-Time Adaptation for Vision-Language Models: Related Work

 \section{Related Work}

-\textbf{Test-time adaptation (TTA) of vision-language models.} Vision-language models, such as CLIP~\cite{CLIP}, trained on large image and text datasets, have shown great promise in semantic representation learning by linking visual and textual representations, enabling exceptional zero-shot reasoning across multiple downstream tasks.
-To improve CLIP’s transfer learning capability for downstream classification tasks, methods combining language prompt learners (e.g., CoOp~\cite{coop} and CoCoOp~\cite{cocoop}) with visual adapters (e.g., Tip-Adapter~\cite{tip}) have been proposed.
-While effective, these methods typically require large amounts of downstream training data, which is challenging for real-world applications, and they struggle with the distribution misalignment between CLIP's pre-training data and downstream test data.
-Test-time adaptation (TTA) aims to bridge this gap by adjusting the model at the test time.
-It generally falls into two categories: the first uses self-supervised proxy tasks like image rotation prediction, modifying the training process (e.g., Test-Time Training~\cite{TTT} and TTT++~\cite{TTTPlus}), while the second adapts models without altering the training stage, as seen in approaches like TPT~\cite{TPT} and DiffTPT~\cite{DiffTPT}, which fine-tune prompts for each test sample.
-Although TPT and DiffTPT are successful in test-time adaptation, test-time prompt tuning is computationally expensive and time-consuming.
-This paper introduces a novel test-time adaptation method based on the loss landscape, which improves the generalizability of CLIP on downstream tasks while also improving inference efficiency.
+\textbf{Test-time adaptation (TTA) of vision-language models.} Vision-language models like CLIP have shown strong performance in various tasks.
+To enhance CLIP’s transfer learning for downstream classification tasks, methods like text prompt learners (e.g., CoOp~\citep{coop} and CoCoOp~\citep{cocoop}) and visual adapters (e.g., Tip-Adapter~\citep{tip}) have been proposed.
+However, these methods struggle with distribution misalignment between pre-training and test data.
+Test-time adaptation (TTA) methods address this by adjusting models during testing, with two main streams~\citep{align}: the first modifies the training process using a self-supervised proxy task, such as image rotation prediction, and uses it to guide test-time optimization (e.g., Test-Time Training~\citep{TTT} and TTT++~\citep{TTTPlus}); the second adapts models without altering the training process (e.g., TPT~\citep{TPT}, which uses entropy minimization to learn adaptive parameters during testing).
+DiffTPT~\citep{DiffTPT} introduces a diffusion model to generate diverse augmentations for further improvements.
+PromptAlign~\citep{align} adds an explicit term to align the learned distributions with that of test data.
+Meanwhile, online methods like TDA~\citep{TDA} and DPE~\citep{DPE} use a key-value cache or prototype set to adapt progressively to test data.
+They benefit from information aggregated during testing but are unsuitable for single test-sample scenarios, unlike TPT-based methods.
+This paper proposes a novel Flatness-Guided Adaptation (FGA) framework that leverages the geometry of loss landscapes to enhance CLIP's generalization and inference efficiency in single test-sample adaptation scenarios.
+By avoiding backpropagation and parameter updates during testing, FGA significantly reduces computational overhead while achieving robust out-of-domain performance.